openstack-archive/murano/doc/source/draft/appdev-guide/murano_pl/actions.rst

 .. note::
  Now murano doesn't support big files download during action execution.
 This is because action results are stored in murano database and are limited by approximately 10kb size.

-To mark a method as an action, use ``Usage: Action``.
+To mark a method as an action, use ``Scope: Public`` or ``Usage: Action``.
+The latter option is deprecated for the package format versions > 1.3 and occasionally will be no longer supported.
+Also, you cannot use both ``Usage: Action`` and ``Scope: Session`` in one method.

 The following example shows an action that returns an archive with a configuration file: